 A lot of people feel as though multitasking equals harder working.
 This isn’t necessarily true, as studies say that there is no such thing as multitasking.
 While you may or may not agree, sometimes multitasking can actually mean doing a lot of different things over a longer period of time than if you had tackled them all with greater focus.

-While you are working from home, you may feel more overwhelmed – you have things that have to be done for work as well as things that need to be done around your house.
-By doing various tasks at one time, you might be causing yourself more stress and putting less thought into your work.
+While working from home, you may feel more overwhelmed – you have things that have to be done for work and things that need to be done around your house.
+Doing various tasks at one time, you might be causing yourself more stress and putting less thought into your work.
 Create your lists and routine and focus on one task at a time.

 Understand Your Needs

 Everyone is different and works better under different circumstances.
-It’s all about knowing your needs and knowing what helps you and what doesn’t.
+It’s all about knowing your needs and what helps and doesn’t.